buttercrunch lettuce head

 Buttercrunch lettuce basics

-Buttercrunch seeds
+buttercrunch seeds

 Buying seeds to grow Buttercrunch Lettuce is typically quite easy as they are sold in most garden centers that carry seeds.
+Buttercrunch is a black-seeded cultivar with dark brown colored seeds.
+And if you prefer starter seedlings, the ‘Buttercrunch’ variety is popular enough that finding seedlings at the garden center shouldn’t be a problem in most areas.

-Buttercrunch lettuce seedlings
+buttercrunch lettuce seedlings

 Planting Buttercrunch lettuce

-Now that you have your seeds, you can plant them either indoors (for later transplanting outside) or directly outdoors.
 Planting seeds directly outdoors is easiest but it will be harder to control plant spacing.
 Also, these tiny plants will then have to compete with weeds which makes things more difficult for them.

 If you choose to go the outdoor route, it’s best to know that lettuce seeds can germinate in outdoor soil with soil temperatures in the range of 40°-75°F (4°-24°C).
 You can check the temperature using a special soil thermometer.

-Buttercrunch lettuce - seed starting
+buttercrunch lettuce - seed starting

 Planting lettuce seeds indoors for later transplanting

 Planting your seeds indoors is labor-intensive but is the best cost-saving way to start heads of lettuce.
 You will want to sow your seeds in seedling trays with soil barely covering the seeds.
-Keep the seed trays warm with heating mats and place them under a plant light to germinate and grow into seedlings.
-A fan can help with air circulation around the tiny seedlings.
+Keep the seed trays warm with heating mats (or a heated floor) and place them under a plant light to germinate and grow into seedlings.

-Planting buttercrunch lettuce in the garden
+planting buttercrunch lettuce in the garden

 Transplanting lettuce seedlings outdoors